Content Map Terms

 Your rehab staff will give you information and tools to enforce healthy habits, such as not smoking, staying at a healthy weight, and dealing with stress.
 You will also get tips on nutrition and taking your medicines.

-This phase of rehab focuses on making lifestyle changes part of your everyday life.
+This phase of rehab focuses on making a heart-healthy lifestyle part of your everyday life.

 • You will learn how to monitor your symptoms and heart rate.